When Audio-LLMs Don't Listen: A Cross-Linguistic Study of Modality Arbitration: Methodology

 \subsection{Experimental Design}

-We evaluate modality dominance through controlled semantic conflict.
-Each stimulus presents the model with: \begin{itemize} \item Audio: Natural speech from Common Voice \citep{ardila2020commonvoice} \item Text: A modified transcript with exactly one semantic element changed \item Question: A binary forced-choice question targeting the changed element \end{itemize}

-If the model follows the audio, it answers correctly; if it follows the text, it gives the conflicting answer.
-We quantify this behavior using the \textbf{Text Dominance Ratio (TDR)}:
+We evaluate modality arbitration through controlled semantic conflict.
+Each stimulus presents a model with (1) natural speech from Common Voice \citep{ardila2020commonvoice}, (2) a modified transcript in which exactly one semantic element has been changed, and (3) a binary forced-choice question targeting that element.
+If the model follows the audio, it answers correctly; if it follows the transcript, it selects the conflicting answer.
+We quantify this behavior with \textbf{Text Dominance Ratio (TDR)}: